YagoLopez/material-light/README.md

 ## Demo

-- <a href="https://yagolopez.github.com/material-light/iframe/iframe.html" target="_blank">For viewing from desktop PC</a>
+- <a href="https://yagolopez.github.io/material-light/iframe/iframe.html" target="_blank">For viewing from desktop PC</a>
-- <a href="https://yagolopez.github.com/dist/">For viewing from mobile browser</a>
+- <a href="https://yagolopez.github.io/material-light/dist/" target="_blank">For viewing from mobile browser</a>

 ## Use